Looking for site news? It's here: Unschooling Site News, SandraDodd.com

 In 2023, the article was still at the link above, though the site was no longer producing articles.
 In case they let the site go, here is a backup at the Internet Archive, with all the images.

-ART CREDIT:
+ART CREDITS:

-The cartoon was going around facebook.
+The remote-control cartoon was going around facebook.
 Thanks to Kelly D., I know it was by Bruce Beattie.
 So I looked, and thanks to this blog, I know that it's not on his regular website : What Can We Do To Lessen The Grip Of Fear From Terrorism? on the blog "Apartment 46."

 I did the news news news thing with Word and a screen capture.
 It's better on the computer than the phone.